pdxparrot/assets/SETUP.md

 ## Player Prefab

-* Create an empty Prefab and add the Player component to it
+* Create a Player Prefab in Prefabs/Players add the project Player component to it
   * This will require a collider to be added first
     * Adjust the size and position of the collider
   * Layer: Player